Partnership professionals like you need more to brag about.

 Refer back to tactics one and two from our list for more on tracking your partner’s influence from marketplace visit to deal-won.

 Want to learn more about what partner professionals are doing to scale their partner programs?
-Check out our report — which includes data from 173 partner professionals — down here 👇.
+Sign up for the 2022 State of the Partner Ecosystem Report down here 👇.